Faerque/pymedsec/PUBLISHING.md

-# Publishing Guide for imgsec
+# Publishing Guide for PyMedSec

-This document provides step-by-step instructions for building and publishing the imgsec package to PyPI.
+This document provides step-by-step instructions for building and publishing the PyMedSec package to PyPI.

 ## Prerequisites